onlyTr3v0r/python-course/PLAN.md

   (`iterable[-n]`) is equivalent to `iterable[len(iterable) - n]`

 - Consider making the player less than (0.8) the width of the tiles for visual distinction & flair

+- Fix superscript notation, used in notes in lesson 1.
+This doesnt work in github apparently.
+Also add "how to read notes" in getting_started.md

+- Improve on function syntax explanation.
+Read Andrew's notes.

+- Consider switching `if` and `elif` explanations in lesson 1